Piercings: How to prevent complications

 - Skin infections.
-A skin infection — which might cause redness, pain, swelling or a pus-like discharge — is possible after a piercing.
+This might cause redness, pain, swelling or a pus-like discharge after a piercing.

 - Other skin problems.
-Piercing can lead to scars and keloids — raised areas caused by an overgrowth of scar tissue.
+Piercing can lead to scars and raised areas caused by an overgrowth of scar tissue (keloids).

 - Tearing or trauma.
 Jewelry can get caught and torn out accidentally, potentially requiring stitches or other repair.

-Medication or other treatment might be needed if you develop an allergic reaction, infection or other skin problem near the piercing.
+You might need medication or other treatment if you develop an allergic reaction, infection or other skin problem near the piercing.

 Make sure you're ready

 Before you get a piercing, think carefully about it.
 Consider the location of the piercing and whether you'll be able to conceal the piercing if necessary — such as at work.

 If you're unsure about the piercing or worry that you might regret it someday, consider waiting.
 Don't let yourself be pressured into getting a piercing, and don't get a piercing if you're under the influence of alcohol or drugs.

 If you're sure you want to get a piercing, talk to friends who have them.
 Find out if they have suggestions or regrets.